-The Banta Elementary School District is a single, rural, school district located east of Tracy in San Joaquin County.
-As of July 1, 2021, Banta Elementary School District will unify becoming Banta Unified School District.
-The district also authorizes three K-8 charter schools and a charter high school opening 2023-24 that are required to create their own LCAP.
-We serve a diverse group of students (approximately 265) in Transitional Kindergarten through 8th grade at one quality school, Banta Elementary.
-Banta Elementary is a Title 1 school serving the needs of English Learners (EL) (40.15%), Socio-Economically Disadvantaged (76.5%), Students with Disabilities (14%), and the district does not have significant Foster Youth (0.37%) Our student population is made up of several ethnicities with the majority of our students identifying as Hispanic Latino (73.11%), White (19.32%), African American (1.89%) and all other or multiple races (5.68%).
-Our mission statement is one that all staff members take to heart each and every day: "With integrity and compassion, Banta Unified School District promotes a commitment to excellence, while empowering each individual to strive for the character, knowledge and skills necessary to make a positive difference in our world."
+Banta Charter School is a TK-8th grade charter school authorized by Banta Elementary School District (as of July 1, 2021 Banta Unified School District) located east of Tracy in a rural area of San Joaquin County, opening July 1, 2020.
+Due to the close alignment of Banta Charter programs with District programs, Banta Charter directly benefits from programs and activities conducted by the Banta School District.
+We serve a diverse group of students in Transitional Kindergarten through 8th grade (approximately 25 students in 2020/21), offering a Home School program, and serving the needs of English Learners (EL) (38%), Socio-Economically Disadvantaged (66.6%), Students with Disabilities (14.28%), and Foster Youth (0%).
+Our student population is made up of several ethnicities with the majority of our students identifying as Hispanic Latino (52.38%), White (33.33%), Asian (9.52%) African American (4.76%) and multiple (3.79%).
+Our mission statement is one that all staff members take to heart each and every day: "With integrity and compassion, Banta Charter School promotes a commitment to excellence, while empowering each individual to strive for the character, knowledge and skills necessary to make a positive difference in our world."